Havre – Great Falls

 Choteau, Montana (pop.
 1,686) is on U.S. Highway 89, about 52 miles northwest of Great Falls.
 Choteau is ideally situated along U. S. Highway 287, the north-south route connecting Yellowstone National park with Glacier National Park.
 Choteau’s charm lies in its location, only 26 miles from the Rocky Mountains.
 The mountain and prairie landscape is home to mountain goats, big horn sheep, coyotes, mule deer, and smaller mammals.

-Some of the most rugged and beautiful scenery in the West is found along the Missouri River, downstream from the town of Fort Benton (pop.
+Some of the most rugged and beautiful scenery in the West is found along the Missouri River, downstream from Fort Benton (pop.
 1,456).
 Magnificent towering sandstone cliffs and deep canyons border the river.
 Segments of the river are known as the White Cliffs region and the Missouri River Breaks.
 Kayaking and Canoeing are favorite activities along this stretch of the river.
 The federal government recently designated this area as the Upper Missouri Breaks National Monument.
 The wildness and solitude of the Missouri River make a float trip on the river an event long remembered.

-In Fort Benton, the Museum of the Northern Great Plains is a major attraction.
+The Museum of the Northern Great Plains is a major attraction in Fort Benton.
 As an added bonus, Fort Benton visitors can see the magnificent Lewis and Clark Memorial, a huge bronze statue of Meriwether Lewis, William Clark and Sacagawea, near the banks of the Missouri River.
 For special accommodations, book a room at the historic Grand Union Hotel (406) 622-1882 in Fort Benton.

 Havre (pop.
 9,846) is a small town on U.S. Highway 2.
 The city is near Canada and the Canadian provinces of Saskatchewan and Alberta.
 Visitors to this area of Montana enjoy water sports and fishing for northern pike and walleyes on the Fresno Reservoir, a lake created by a dam on the Milk River.
 The Bearpaw Mountains, a small mountain range south of Havre, are another popular destination.
 An important historic site is the Bear Paw Battlefield, southeast of Havre.
 In 1877, Chief Joseph and his small band of Nez Perce Indians waged a futile battle with the U.S. Calvary.
 Nice lodging is offered by the Quality Inn (406) 265-6711 in Havre.